 Over the last few months I have been working on a secret project and I am super excited to announce the pre-order on that project is now live!
-Click this link, watch the video, and support the project if you can!
+Click the link below, watch the video, and support the project if you can!

 The Anatomy of Fear explores the borders between fear and fantasy through fiction.
 Penned by 12 independent authors, this anthology brings together different thoughts, experiences, and perspectives to answer one question.
 What do we fear, and why do we fear it?
 Featuring a collection of unique stories, each featuring or inspired by a different part of the human anatomy, The Anatomy of Fear fuses horror, dark fantasy, grimdark, modern, and gothic influences.

 Edited by Sarah Chorn, The Anatomy of Fear features stories by Krystle Matar, Sean Crow, Tim Hardie, Zamil Akhtar, Bjorn Larssen, LL MacRae, BA Bellec, Lee C Conley, Trudie Skies, Jacob Sannox, HL Tinsley, and Ryan Howse.